bourdibay/ClangTidyReporter/README.md

 # ClangTidyReporter
-Run clang-tidy and generate a nice looking report of the result
+Run clang-tidy and generate a nice looking report of the results.

 ## Presentation

-Python script running clang-tidy on several directories (on Windows only).
+Python script running clang-tidy on several directories (tested on Windows only).
 Results are analyzed, categorized, and displayed in html pages.
+A diff is done wih previous run, only if the previous run has been done yesterday.

 This script does in this order: